 The PanelPicker is a two-step online process that allows the SXSW community to have a significant voice in programming conference activities (presentations, panels, discussions, demonstrations, etc.) for SXSW and SXSW EDU

 STEP 1 encourages the community to enter proposals for daytime conference programming for all SXSW events.

 STEP 2 allows the community to browse all of these ideas, leave comments, and vote for what they think are the best fit.

-The History—First Launched in 2007
+The History: First Launched in 2007

 This process was formalized in 2007 with the launch of the PanelPicker, an innovative online tool developed to enhance community participation in the SXSW Interactive Festival.
-This concept of community input and involvement has proved to be extremely popular, and in 2011 the PanelPicker was expanded to include SXSW Music and SXSW Film.
-SXSWedu and SXSW Eco joined also the PanelPicker process in 2012.
+This concept of community input and involvement has proved to be extremely popular, and in 2011 PanelPicker was expanded to include SXSW Music and SXSW Film.
+SXSW EDU also joined the PanelPicker process in 2012.